bhargav1200/Flight-Delay-Prediction/README.md

 6. The model is retrained with the optimal set of hyperparameters.
 7. The performance of the model is measured by plotting the ROC curves and Confusion Matrix with the 30% Testing Data.

-The Project report contains the details has been included in the repository.
+The Dataset used and the detailed  project report has been included in the repository.